asdf-format/asdf-standard/docs/source/file_layout.rst

 Blocks
 ------

-Following the tree and some empty space, or immediately following the header, there are zero or more binary blocks.
+Files can contain zero or more binary blocks.
+These must be after the header and tree (if the file contains one).

 Blocks represent a contiguous chunk of binary data and nothing more.
 Information about how to interpret the block, such as the data type or